 The school gates are kept locked during the school day.
-At the end of the school day they will be opened at approximately 3pm, once lessons outside have finished.
+At the end of the school day, they will be opened at approximately 3pm, once lessons outside have finished.

 The school has a non-smoking policy.
-We kindly request that if you do need to smoke offsite that you do so away from the front of the school.
+We kindly request that if you do need to smoke, including using a vape, offsite that you do so away from the front of the school.